joeytakeda/misc/table.md

 ### note<span id="note"/>

-**note**contains a note or annotation. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-note.html) ]
+**note** contains a note or annotation. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-note.html) ]

 #### **Attributes**

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.placement](#att.placement)  (@place)  [att.pointing](#att.pointing)  (@targetLang, @target, @evaluate)  [att.typed](#att.typed)  (@type, @subtype)  [att.written](#att.written)  (@hand)
+@anchored

-@anchoredindicates whether the copy text shows the exact place of reference for the note.
+indicates whether the copy text shows the exact place of reference for the note.
+**Status**

+Optional

+**Datatype**

+teidata.truthValue

+**Default**

+true

+**Note**

-**Status**Optional**Datatype**teidata.truthValue**Default**true**Note**In modern texts, notes are usually anchored by means of explicit footnote or endnote symbols.
+In modern texts, notes are usually anchored by means of explicit footnote or endnote symbols.
 An explicit indication of the phrase or line annotated may however be used instead (e.g. ‘page 218, lines 3–4’).
 The anchored attribute indicates whether any explicit location is given, whether by symbol or by prose cross-reference.
 The value true indicates that such an explicit location is indicated in the copy text; the value false indicates that the copy text does not indicate a specific place of attachment for the note.
 If the specific symbols used in the copy text at the location the note is anchored are to be recorded, use the n attribute.

+@targetEnd

-@targetEndpoints to the end of the span to which the note is attached, if the note is not embedded in the text at that point.
+points to the end of the span to which the note is attached, if the note is not embedded in the text at that point.
+**Status**

+Optional

+**Datatype**

+ 1–∞ occurrences of teidata.pointer separated by whitespace

+**Note**

-**Status**Optional**Datatype** 1–∞ occurrences of teidata.pointer separated by whitespace**Note**This attribute is retained for backwards compatibility; it may be removed at a subsequent release of the Guidelines.
+This attribute is retained for backwards compatibility; it may be removed at a subsequent release of the Guidelines.
 The recommended way of pointing to a span of elements is by means of the range function of XPointer, as further described in  [16.2.4.6. range()](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/SA.html#SATSRN) .